pablofac2/GSM-Alarm-ESP-12F/README.md

 ## Pending
+- on AlarmLoop() test if it was read too recently, skip this read
 - On wifi a text box to send sms wo sending sms
 - Debug o wifi on demand
 - Reset sim800 if needed